The Product Regulation and Liability Review: Japan

 The place where the tort took place

-The court may request assistance from experts not only for fact-finding purposes, but also to clarify issues and to increase the efficiency of proceedings.
-To enable the court to obtain such assistance, the court may appoint an expert commissioner in the proceedings.
+The court may request assistance from experts not only for fact-finding purposes but also to clarify issues and to increase the efficiency of proceedings.
+To enable the court to obtain this assistance, the court may appoint an expert commissioner to the proceedings.41

 No extensive discovery system (as exists in the United States) exists in Japan; only limited document production requests are permitted.
 The Japanese discovery system, as explained below, is far from being an effective tool for litigants to request useful evidence from the other party or third parties.